Pazmazz/predator-prey-sim/README.md

 ## Libraries used

-_This application does not use any third-party libraries, or any library/API that is not built directly into Java_
+_This application does not use any external third-party libraries, or any library/API that is not built directly into Java_

 - `java.util`